Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 annihilation.social OR dembased.xyz
 : [#FediBlock on 2023-02-24](https://pleroma.envs.net/notice/ASzpsfBstyxOmEtvEG)
 : Hosts a blockbot user, [with the handle "blockbot"](https://archive.ph/BAid6), and [a defederation-notification bot](https://archive.ph/VFO2x).
 [Racism from admin](https://web.archive.org/web/20230729234055/https://annihilation.social/notice/ASwz1H2DlWPaIkUWki).
+In light of this, I'm not inclined to give the benefit of doubt over the cross in his display name and [doubling down on vaguely antisemitic posts](https://web.archive.org/web/20230920191234/https://social.xenofem.me/notice/AZwvB187WVZNkbgCDg).
 : dembased.xyz used to run the predecessor of annihilation.social.
 A few times since, a small experimental instance has been set up on a subdomain.
 Both are owned by the same person.

 anon-kenkai.net